Seeking Solid Financial Footing for the Next Decade: 10 Tips for 2010

 Over the last several decades—even before Americans first felt the brunt of the recent economic crisis—the financial landscape in the United States has been changing dramatically.
 The responsibility of saving for retirement has shifted from the employer to the employee.
 The cost of a college education has risen dramatically.
 And financial products have become more complex—making saving and investing increasingly complicated for American families.

 While many American adults might believe they are adept at dealing with day-to-day financial matters, their actual financial behavior tells a different story.
-As findings from the FINRA Investor Education Foundation’s recently released National Survey underscore, far too many people tend to engage in financial behaviors that generate excessive expenses and fees.
+As findings from the FINRA Investor Education Foundation’s National Survey underscore, far too many people tend to engage in financial behaviors that generate excessive expenses and fees.
 And all too few are able to calculate basic interest and perform other math-oriented tasks.
 In addition, few people seem to compare the terms of financial products or shop around before making financial decisions.

 FINRA and the FINRA Foundation aim to provide Americans with the tools and information they need to make sound financial choices.
 At the dawn of a new decade, here are 10 tips to help you stay on track with your finances: